sardana-org/sardana-followup/20210429/MINUTES.md

         - [ ] MacroServer startup hook (that would be called automatically after starting the server - an opposite to the atexit)
             - Should we create a feature request for that?
             - At DESY they use this kind of hooks which are integrated in the Sardana startup procedure
-            - [ ] Zibi will create a feature reqeust.
+            - [ ] Zibi will create a feature request.
         - [ ] Alba EM plugin - Alba asks MAX IV to check the PR
              - [ ] Johan will take a look on the PR
         - [ ] Wrong time estimation in continuous scans reported by beamline scientists - calculation methods need to be reviewed (as we show it to the users